-American Manufacturer, Wrangler produces jean and other items related the clothes and workwears.
+American Manufacturer, Wrangler jeans and other items related the clothes and workwear.
 This company establish in 1904 with the original name is Hudson Overall Company (1904-1947), head office located in Greensboro, North Carolina, USA is Country Club of Hudson.
 Wrangler is Founded by Mr. C. Hudson.

 Wrangler information details